mrc-ide/hipercow-py/docs/introduction.md

 ## Project layout

 You may have an existing project, or you might be starting from scratch.
 We are not at all prescriptive about how you might structure your files, but we will create a directory `hipercow/` at the root of your project, and you must not manually change or delete any file within that directory.
-It is safe to mix R and Python `hipercow`s within the same project but at the moment they are [completely unaware of each others existence despite occupying the same space](https://en.wikipedia.org/wiki/The_City_%26_the_City).
+It is safe to mix R and Python `hipercow`s within the same project but at the moment they are [completely unaware of each other's existence despite occupying the same space](https://en.wikipedia.org/wiki/The_City_%26_the_City).
 It is likely that you will have a `pyproject.toml` or a `requirements.txt` file at this level, and quite possibly your `.git/` directory.

 ## Interaction with `hipercow`